Lednerb/bilberry-hugo-theme/v4/README.md

 **Note to developers/contributors**: if you want to submit a new commenting engine for integration with the Bilberry theme, it must meet the following criteria:
 1. The engine should be offered as a SAAS, i.e., you only need to create an account and configure the necessary settings on the engine's website.
 2. If the engine is offered as a SAAS, it must have a free tier plan.
-3. All the configuration steps needed to integrate a third-party commenting service must occur only in the `config.toml` file and not within additional configuration in the partial files or any other.
+3. All the configuration steps needed to integrate a third-party commenting service must occur only in the `hugo.toml` file and not within additional configuration in the partial files or any other.

 #### Commento